 In recent years, the assessment of the potential impact of climate change has begun to impact the activities of government authorities, the pattern of consumer behavior, and other areas that impact the business environment in the United States including, but not limited to, energy-efficiency measures, water use measures, and land-use practices.
 The promulgation of policies, laws or regulations relating to climate change by governmental authorities in the U.S. and the markets in which the Company owns real estate may require the Company to invest additional capital in our income properties.
 In addition, the impact of climate change on businesses to whom the Company seeks to lease its income properties is not reasonably determinable at this time.
-While not generally known at this time, climate change may impact weather patterns or the occurrence of significant weather events which could impact economic activity or the value of real estate in specific markets in which the Company owns its assets.
-The occurrence of any of these events or conditions may adversely impact the Company's ability to lease its income properties, which would adversely impact the Company's financial condition, results of operations, and cash flows.
+While not generally known at this time, climate change may impact weather patterns or the occurrence of significant weather events which could impact economic activity or the value of real estate in specific markets in which the Company's ability to lease its income properties, which would adversely impact the Company's financial condition, results of operations, and cash flows.